rayes0/blog/content/tea.md

 -   **Unbranded pack stuffed among a variety of gifts from relatives in China.** My relatives labelled it as being Anji white tea, and the leaves looked identical to the XiLongXianZi ones I had bought the previous season.
 Season to season differences are purported to be a fairly substantial factor in these teas, so I expected a different taste than the older pack.
 This pack was noticeably lower quality, and didn't have quite as thick or smooth as a feel as the XiLongXianZi pack.
 I was able to replicate the rich, dense, milky unami of the older pack, though it was inconsistent (I was only able to do it sometimes).
 I tried adding more leaves, using slightly hotter water, and longer steeping times, and rather than return a more savoury flavour, the tea would 'scorch' and taste 'burnt out'.
 Though the tea was whole leaf, the leaves started breaking and crumbling after three to four infusions, a sign of lower quality.

+### Xue Shui Yun Lu {#xue-shui-yun-lu}

+A relatively little known tea outside of China.
+It's name translates directly to 'snow water cloud green tea'.
+The pack I got was fairly oxidized and darkly roasted for some reason, which made it taste similar to [barley tea](#barley-tea) (not what I imagined to be 'snow water cloud').

 ## Black and Oolong {#black-and-oolong}

 The darker and medium dark spectrum of teas, usually categorized as black and oolong.
 Not to be confused with dark tea ('hei cha' in Chinese), which is a type of fermented tea (of which [pu'er](#pu-er) is one of them).